-Use our free template to create sleek Organizational Charts
+Use our free Organizational chart template to create sleek Organigrams

 Organizational charts (also called organigram or organograms) are visual representations of the hierarchy and structure of your company’s employees.
 They are great ways to help new staff understand the chain of command and who they will be reporting to.
 They are also a useful piece of documentation when going through a restructuring process to clearly explain the new department structure.